jashuari/simple-user-api/README.md

-Hi,
+## Ari-Povio Assignment
+Povio - Assignment

+## Description
+REST API in NodeJS.

-I'm using mysql relational database I'm utilizing the relation to create a One-To-One ( 1:1 ) relationship.
+I'm using postgresql relational database I'm utilizing the relation One-To-One relationship , with the foreign key being defined in the source model.

-Build image
-- docker build -t node-api:v1 .

-create network
-- docker network create node-api-network

-Start MYSQL:
+I'm also using Sequelize as ORM.
+For data validation i'm using 'joi'.

+For the testing purposes I'm using mocha and chai.
+## How to start / Test

+- Run `npm install`
+- Run `docker-compose up -d`
+- Run `npm run db:create`
+- Run `npm run start:dev`
-- docker run \
+- Run `npm run test`
---rm \
--d \
---name mysql_server \
--e MYSQL_DATABASE='povio' \
--e MYSQL_PASSWORD='adminadmin' \
--e MYSQL_ROOT_PASSWORD='adminadmin' \
---network node-api-network \
-mysql:latest

-Start node-api
-docker run \
---rm \
---name node-app \
---network node-api-network \
--p 3000:3000 \
--v $(pwd):/app \
-node-api:v1

-start using
-docker-compose up